emucores/DS4Windows-X/README.md

 # DS4Windows-X
-DS4Windows X Edition is an open-source controller utility for Windows with multi-gamepad support, input mapping, and XInput emulation. -- Built with Avalonia
+DS4Windows X Edition is an open-source controller utility for Windows with multi-gamepad support, input mapping, and XInput emulation. -- Modernized and built with Avalonia